|Position:||Offensive Coordinator / Offensive Line|

 While Southern's offense has flourished under Berry's direction, the offensive line has been especially dominant.
 The Jaguars have finished no lower than 12th in the nation in Sacks Allowed each of the last three seasons.
-Since 2013, Berry has mentored nine offensive linemen who have earned All-SWAC recognition including Dewayne Houston who was named an All-American in 2014.
-Overall, four players on offense have been named All-Americans during Berry's tenure in Baton Rouge.
-As a team, Berry has helped guide SU to two SWAC West titles and the 2013 SWAC Championship.
+Since 2013, Berry has mentored ten offensive linemen who have earned All-SWAC recognition including Dewayne Houston who was named an All-American in 2014.
+In the 2018 season, offensive tackle Jodeci Harris was names First Team All-SWAC and All-American.
+Overall, five players on offense have been named All-Americans during Berry's tenure in Baton Rouge.
+As a team, Berry has helped guide SU to three SWAC West titles and the 2013 SWAC Championship.
 The championship represented the program's first since 2003.

 A native of Cleveland, Ohio, Berry came to Southern following two seasons as the co-offensive coordinator and offensive line coach at Howard University.
 In 2012, the Bison finished second in the MEAC with a 7-4 record which was the program's first winning season in seven years.
 The offensive line was key to the Bison's success as Howard finished 2nd in the MEAC with a 365.4 yards per game average.
 The Bison also were second in the MEAC in rushing with 221.5 yards per game average.
 These accomplishments led to four Howard offensive linemen earning All-MEAC honors (Josh Matthews, Davin Morris, Bradley Bush Johnson, and David Wilson).
 The offensive line also blocked for the MEAC's leading rusher, Terrence Lefall, who rushed for 1,200 yards in only eight games.